-There are a number of ways to measure the intensity of our training sessions.
+There are a number of ways to measure the intensity of your training sessions.

-A great way for most of us to measure the level of our output is using an Rate of Perceived Exertion (RPE) scale.
+A great way for most of us to measure the level of our output, is using an RPE scale.
+A Rate of Perceived Exertion.
 The RPE scale is a rating scale ranging from 1 to 10.
 The numbers on the scale correspond to descriptive statements that rate how hard or difficult you find an exercise or physical activity.

-Use the table below to get an understanding of you training efforts, and make sure you keep track of your RPE for your workouts on your training plan.
+Use the table below to get an understanding of your training efforts, and make sure you keep tabs on your RPE for your workouts on your training plan.